By Wendy Stoltz / Last Modified On January 15, 2023

 Xanthan Gum - This is a popular additive to gluten-free baked goods because it helps to replicate some of the properties of gluten.

-Baking Powder - For additional fluffiness, baking powder works with the yeast to allow the rolls to rise.
+Baking Powder - The baking powder works with the yeast for additional fluffiness, allowing the rolls to rise.
+I have not used apple cider vinegar.

-Salt - I always add a little bit of salt to my baking recipes.
+Salt - I always add some salt to my baking recipes.
 It brings out the sweetness.

-Butter- Your butter should be melted and cooled to room temperature before adding it into the other ingredients.
+Butter- Your butter should be melted and cooled to room temperature before adding it to the other ingredients.

-Egg - While eggs aren't always required in bread, it helps a lot in this recipe with holding everything together.
+Egg - While eggs aren't always required in bread, it helps a lot in this recipe by holding everything together.

 Vanilla Extract - The flavor of vanilla extract is beautiful with the cinnamon filling.

-Cinnamon Roll Filling - Room temperature butter, white sugar, and ground cinnamon bring all of the warm, sweet flavors.
+Cinnamon Roll Filling - Room temperature butter, white sugar (not light brown sugar), and ground cinnamon bring all of the warm, sweet flavors.

-Icing - I'm sharing two recipes in the recipe card, you can choose your favorite.
-Both buttercream icing and cream cheese icing are amazing on these gf cinnamon rolls.
+Icing - I'm sharing two recipes in the recipe card; you can choose your favorite.
+Buttercream and cream cheese are amazing on these GF cinnamon rolls.
 You'll need powdered sugar, milk, butter, vanilla extract, and cream cheese if you prefer it.

 - Add 1 tablespoon of sugar and the yeast to your heated milk (or water) and give it a quick stir.
 Set it aside to proof for 8-10 minutes, but no longer.

-- Add the remaining ⅓ cup of sugar, yeast proof mixture, melted butter, egg, and vanilla and mix for 3 minutes on medium speed.
+- Add the remaining ⅓ cup of sugar, a yeast-proof mixture of melted softened butter, egg, and vanilla, and mix for 3 minutes on medium speed.

 - Turn the mixer off, scrap the side of the bowl, and cover the dough with a light towel.
 Let the dough rise for 1 hour in a warm place.
-If you are in a colder environment, you can use your oven on a low setting or use the "proof" setting.
+If you are in a colder environment, use your oven in a low or "proof" setting.

 - Once your dough has risen, spray a spoon or spatula with oil and transfer the dough from the bowl to a piece of well-oiled parchment paper or wax paper.

-- Using oiled hands, gently spread the dough into a 10X13 rectangle. dough will be about ½ inch thick once spread.
-Try not to press on the dough too hard or you'll release the air pockets.
+- Using oiled hands, gently spread the dough into a 10X13 rectangle.
+The dough will be about ½ inch thick once spread.
+Do not press on the dough too hard, or you'll release the air pockets.

 - Brush the top of the dough with ¼ cup of melted butter, leaving about ½ inch around the edges butter-free.